krzbanas/aRtsy/README.md

 #### Swirls

-This artwork uses a particle system (described in [this](https://mattdesl.svbtle.com/generative-art-with-nodejs-and-canvas) blog post by Matt Deslauriers) to create swirling lines.
-The particles in the system all have a speed and velocity that they travel around on the canvas with.
+In this artwork, inspired by Matt Deslauriers' blog post on [generative art with Node.js and canvas](https://mattdesl.svbtle.com/generative-art-with-nodejs-and-canvas), a particle system takes center stage, giving birth to enchanting swirling lines.
+The individual particles in the system are subjected to velocities in two directions, dictating the paths they traverse while shaping the swirls on the canvas.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/swirls/2023-05-18.png' width='30%'>